ibmresilient/resilient-community-apps/fn_machine_learning_nlp/doc/help.md

 Users specify how many features (the number of dimensions of the vector space) to use.
 By default, the Resilient NLP uses 50 features.
 Users can change this default value in app.config.

-n summary, word2vec can convert words into multidimensional vectors.
+In summary, word2vec can convert words into multidimensional vectors.
 Similar words stay close to each other.
 Similarity between words can then be defined as dot product of the corresponding vectors.

 ### Sentence similarity